-In fact, there relationship was such that Joan struggled with the scene when she has to slap Blyth.
+In fact, their relationship was such that Joan struggled with slapping Blyth during a scene.
 Originally, she was supposed to beat her, but the script was toned down to a double slap.

 Joan said, “I kept looking at Anne’s sweet face, and I couldn’t bring myself to strike her, let alone give her a beating.”